Saturday, July 26, 2025

 There are two of Fox Interactive's Simpsons games developed by Radical that were released on 6th generation consoles.
 But what's so special about them?
 Why we desired them to be in PlayStation Plus Premium and Nintendo Switch Online's GameCube Classics catalog?
 Let's jump right in and talk about it.

-This post is gonna be a doozy for you to read because I want to talk about what is really special to us in the gaming community.
+This post is gonna be a doozy for you to read because I want to talk about what is really special to us in the retro gaming community.
 I had posts about being excited for revisiting classic titles from back in the day, but this one will focus on one thing that I will be talking about in terms of nostalgic gaming.

 Fox Interactive had brought on Radical Entertainment, and was impressed by their first game based on one of Fox's franchises, Independence Day.
 Now, Radical wanted to make a game that catered to the audience among Simpsons fans.
 This is when they brought on EA to make a driving game based on the show.
 When the developers made a game that only involved driving and picking up and dropping off passengers, they have confirmed a name for it, the Simpsons Road Rage.